GalaChain/Run_Own_Peer/README.md

 ---

+## 0 · Setup Chainlaunch

+- Follow the official Chainlaunch documentation to set up your environment and meet all prerequisites.
+- Start with the documentation introduction here: [Introduction to ChainLaunch](https://docs.chainlaunch.dev/getting-started)
+- Ensure you navigate to the specific **"Getting started"** guide linked within their documentation for detailed setup steps and requirements.

+---

 ## 1 · Define Your Fabric Organization (Phase 1)
-- See Prequesites in chainlaunch | <https://docs.chainlaunch.dev/getting-started> |
+- See detailed instructions  in chainlaunch | <<https://docs.chainlaunch.dev/guides/create-org> |
 - In Chainlaunch GUI, open **Organizations → Create**.
 - Enter **Org Name**, **MSP ID**, and public domain.
 - Chainlaunch autogenerates admin identities and stores crypto in the workspace vault.